-- You can choose to mount the acrylic painting on the panel using glue or paint directly.
+- You can mount the acrylic painting on the panel using glue or paint directly.

 - Mix the correct resin and hardener amount and stir for about four minutes.
 Also, ensure that you scrape the sides and bottom of the mixing container.
 It would be best to use hand gloves for health safety.

-- Pour the resin on the painting’s center and spread it out using a stick or plastic spreader.
+- Pour the resin into the painting’s center and spread it out using a stick or plastic spreader.

-- Pop the bubbles by moving a torch from side to side at all times.
+- Pop the bubbles by moving a torch from side to side.

 - Cover the painting with a cardboard or plastic tote for about 24 hours until it is completely dry.